klingat/asin-lookup-tool/README.md

 ### A tool to lookup and save Amazon product's via their ASIN code.

-Please note that this app is a WORK IN PROGRESS.

 Given an [ASIN](https://www.nchannel.com/blog/amazon-asin-what-is-an-asin-number/), this app can return the product name, category, rank, and dimensions and save the data for you for future reference.

+Please note that this app is a **work in progress**.
+More details below.

 ## Prerequisites
 * Ruby version